Dangers of Addiction by Social Media

 Facebook, Google, Amazon and many of these ad-financed platforms they boast that they are free.
 In this context, it means that we are the product that’s being sold.

-Think of all the data that Social Media platform Facebook has on you.
+Think of all the data that the Social Media platform Facebook has on you.

 Every status update you ever typed, every messenger conversation, every place you logged in form, all the photographs that you uploaded there.
 If you start typing something and change your mind and delete it, Social Media Facebook keeps these and analysis them, too.